 All steps and processes from test distribution through to ultimate disposition of any appeal including all steps and processes in between such as provision of whereabouts information, Sample collection and handling, laboratory analysis, Therapeutic Use Exemptions, results management and hearings.

 Event

-A series of individual Competitions conducted together under one ruling body. e.g., the Olympic Games, FINA World Championships, or Pan American Games.
+A series of individual Competitions conducted together under one ruling body. e.g., the Olympic Games, FINA World Championships, Pan American Games, or a Shooting World Cup.